vanessaxuuan/tp/docs/UserGuide.md

 Now that you know what each of the components are, it's time to learn a few commands!
 Commands will look like **`this`**.
 Type the following commands exactly into the command box and press the **⏎Enter** key to submit your command.
-The effect of the command is described after the command.
+The effect of each command is described after the command itself.

 1. **`list`** : Lists all the students in TACH.
 <br><br>
 2. **`add n/Carl Sagan e/carlsagan42@gmail.com tg/CS2100 G01`** : Adds the student "Carl Sagan" with their email
 and tutorial group to TACH.
 They should appear as the 3rd person (Index 3) on the list.
 <br><br>
 3. **`delete 2`**: Deletes the 2nd person in the displayed list.
-In this tutorial, "Bernice Yu" should be deleted from the list.
+Here, "Bernice Yu" should be deleted from the list.
 <br><br>
 4. **`find david`**: Finds all students that have "David" in their name.
-In this tutorial, only "David Li" should be visible to you.
+Only "David Li" should be visible to you now.
 <br><br>
 5. **`edit 1 n/David Lee t/DavidLee777 g/david-lee`** : Edits the 1st person in the visible list by changing
 their name, their Telegram and their GitHub.
-In this tutorial, this should edit "David Li" to "David Lee" and add their Telegram and GitHub usernames.
+This should edit "David Li" to "David Lee" and add their Telegram and GitHub usernames.
 <br>The app should now display all the students, and you should be able to see "David Lee" as the 4th student with
 their Telegram and GitHub added.
 <br><br>